joy13975/covidprof_submission/README.md

 # If you are a C3.ai judge

 The easiest and quickest way for you to try out `covidprof` is to head to Twitter and ask [@covidprof](https://twitter.com/covidprof) something!
+Make sure to follow it first because its tweets are set to private.

 Example:
 <p align="center">